kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 The above process creates client.pem which is a certificate for client application.

-After Running this command the files created are listed as below:
+After running this command the files created are listed as below:
 ```bash
 $ ls -l
 client-cert.json